This page covers the rules for the current season of the Monday Pauper Deck Challenge League:

 - To be legal for participation, your deck must be Standard Silverblack format.
 This means it must contain only Commons or Uncommons from the following sets: Kaladesh, Aether Revolt, Amonkhet, Hour of Devastation, and Ixalan; versions of Standard cards from earlier sets are allowed as proxies.

-- For Weeks 6-8, we will add an additional restriction - Tribal.
-To be legal, one third of the total cards in your deck must be Creatures with the same Creature Subtype.
+- For Weeks 5-7, we will add an additional restriction - Tribal.
+To be legal, one third of the total cards in your deck must be Creatures with the same Creature Subtype and Sideboarding is NOT allowed.
+For the full list of rules, click here.

-- For Weeks 9-11, we will add a (different) additional restriction - MonoColor.
+- For Weeks 8-10, we will add a (different) additional restriction - Mono-Colored.
 To be legal, all cards in your deck must either be Colorless and/or the same Color (and cannot include any other Colors).
+For the full list of rules, click here.

 - Also, please note that cards printed as Common or Uncommon in earlier sets but reprinted at a different rarity in the current Standard set ARE legal for use in this league.
 If in doubt, filter your collection for "Standard" and "Common or Uncommon."
 Any cards that are displayed are legal.